Athyrium niponicum var. pictum

 Overview

-Uses: Shade gardens, woodland borders, containers, and groundcover in moist, filtered areas.
+Uses: Shade gardens, woodland borders, containers, groundcover in moist, filtered areas.

 USDA Hardiness Zones: 4–9